All about the joint-ownership property laws in Dubai

 WHAT SERVICES DOES THE DLD PROVIDE FOR JOINTLY OWNED PROPERTIES?

-Via Mollak Dubai DLD provides comprehensive services for jointly owned properties including:
+Via Mollak Dubai DLD provides comprehensive services for jointly owned properties, including:

-- Applying for service and utilisation fee
+- Applying for the service and utilisation fee

 - Approval from DLD for opening a private bank against a jointly-owned property